 The Local Toolkit is a set of materials for local public health professionals involved in tobacco control.
-It was created by ASH, the Faculty of Public Health, the Local Government Association and FRESH North East.
+It was created by ASH, the Faculty of Public Health, the Local Government Association and Fresh.
 The materials are designed for use with Councillors and other stakeholders to help ensure that tackling tobacco use is high on the local public health agenda.

 Together these resources will allow you to: